Skip to main content

 When starting your online business, you may want to capture and retain personal data from your customers.
 If you collect personal information, you must have a privacy policy posted on your website.

-Data privacy has become a considerable concern, and both federal and state governments have passed laws to protect consumers.
+Data privacy has become a considerable concern, and federal and state governments have passed laws protecting consumers.
 Of particular concern is the privacy of children.
-If your online business markets to children, you need to be aware of the Children's Online Privacy Protection Act.
+If your online business markets to children, you must know about the Children's Online Privacy Protection Act (COPPA).

-Even if you do not sell goods or services internationally, it is possible that your business could be subject to the data collection rules of the GDPR.
+Even if you don't sell goods or services internationally, it's possible that your business could be subject to the data collection rules of the General Data Protection Regulation (GDPR).
 The GDPR prohibits the collection and retention of personal data without consent.
 Such data collection can occur automatically through the use of cookies.
-You may need to have a disclaimer on your website about the use of cookies if there is a chance that your website could collect data from a citizen protected by the GDPR.
+You may need to have a disclaimer on your website about using cookies if there's a chance that your website could collect data from a citizen protected by the GDPR.

 Starting an Online Business?
 Get Legal Help

 Your business idea may be perfect for an online business.
-For answers to frequently asked questions about business formation, please visit FindLaw's do-it-yourself section, or contact a local business and commercial attorney for guidance and advice on forming an online business.
+Before posting your business activities and setting up shop online, contact a local business and commercial attorney for guidance and advice on forming an online business.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help